connectedway/meta-connectedway/README.md

 - openfiles-dbg: Deploys debug sources, binaries, and libraries

-cmake recipe for version 3.22.3:  Openfiles depends on cmake version > 3.20. the default cmake provided by hardknott 3.19 and dunfell is 3.16.
+cmake recipe for version 3.22.3:  Openfiles depends on cmake version > 3.20. he default cmake provided by hardknott 3.19 and dunfell is 3.16.

 smbcp recipe:  This is an example application that utilizes the openfiles smb v2/v3 client.
 It depends on the the openfiles package as well as krb5